Skip to content

 Skidompha Library’s 2015 Emil Landau Forum examined important end-of-life issues and options with a presentation titled, “How Do I Own My Own Death?”
 Executive Director Val Lovelace spoke to a group of over 80 attendees.

-Posted in Advocates, NewsTagged aid-in-dying, emil-landau, eol, hospice, patient
+Posted in NewsTagged aid-in-dying, emil-landau, eol, hospice, patient

 Post navigation